Sameesunkaria/OutlineView/README.md

 .outlineViewIndentation(20)
 ```

-## Why use `OutlineView` instead of the native `OutlineGroup`?
+## Why use `OutlineView` instead of the native `List` with children?

-`OutlineView` is meant to serve as a stopgap solution to a few of the quirks of an `OutlineGroup` on macOS.
+`OutlineView` is meant to serve as a stopgap solution to a few of the quirks of `OutlineGroup`s in a `List` or `List` with children on macOS.

-- The current implementation of updates on the `OutlineGroup` is miscalculated, which leads to incorrect cell updates on the UI and crashes due to accessing invalid indices on the internal model.
+- The current implementation of updates on a list with `OutlineGroup`s is miscalculated, which leads to incorrect cell updates on the UI and crashes due to accessing invalid indices on the internal model.
 This bug makes the `OutlineGroup` unusable on macOS unless you are working with static content.
 - It is easier to expose more of the built-in features of an `NSOutlineView` as we have full control over the code, which enables bringing over additional features in the future like support for grid lines and multiple columns.
 - Currently, `OutlineView` has the same minimum deployment target as `OutlineGroup` (macOS 11).
 However, it is easy to lower the deployment target if the need arises.
 - `OutlineView` supports row animations for updates by default.